 Tips For Kale Seeds After Germination

-Kale has a wide range of adaptability as it grows both in the fall and the summer, with temperature fluctuation.
+Kale has a wide range of adaptability and can grow both in the fall and the summer.

 However, ensure you have provided the following care requirements if you want your Kale plants to grow successfully after sowing.

-- Daily 6 hours of sunlight with partial shade is ideal for the Kale seeds.
+- Daily six hours of sunlight with partial shade is ideal for the Kale seedlings.

-- Maintain the humidity level between 55-70% for the sweet Kale leaves.
+- Maintain the humidity level between 55-70% and temperature at 45-85°F for the sweet Kale leaves.

-- Moisten your plant daily during germination and after the seedlings have sprouted, provide 1 to 1.5 inches of water every week.
+- Mist the plant daily, and after the seedlings have sprouted, provide 1 to 1.5 inches of water weekly.

 - Provide mulch of straw or grass to retain moisture and maintain the temperature of the soil.

-- Provide a Liquid fertilizer with 10-10-10 N-P-K after the first harvest of leaves to boost the growth.
+- Provide a liquid fertilizer with 10-10-10 N-P-K after the first harvest of leaves to boost growth.

 - Thin your Kale after two weeks of germination and transplant them.

-- Prevent your plant from pests like aphids, diamondback moths, cutworms, and flea beetles by removing the plant residues every two weeks and applying neem oil or insecticidal soap.
+- Prevent your plant from common pests like aphids, moths, cutworms, and flea beetles by removing the plant residues every two weeks.

-Kale boasts of being a nutritious staple food with anti-inflammatory, heart-protective, and anti-cancer effects.
+Kale is a nutritious staple food with anti-inflammatory, heart-protective, and anti-cancer effects.